DeepSE-WF: Unified Security Estimation for Website Fingerprinting Defenses: Security Pitfalls due to Traffic Representation Mismatches

 We conjecture that this discrepancy between attacker accuracy and security estimation is mainly given by the aforementioned mismatch in feature representations, and indirectly by the finite, fixed size datasets used to provide security estimates.

-The next section introduces a new security estimation method for WF defenses which considers latent feature spaces and is able to bridge the gap between earlier estimation methods and current WF attacks.
+Next, we introduce a new security estimation method for WF defenses which considers latent feature spaces and is able to bridge the gap between earlier estimation methods and current WF attacks.